 Autograph fails to start due to an OpenFX plug-in

-Autograph automatically loads installed OpenFX plug-ins, such as those from RE:Vision Effects or BorisFX.
+Autograph automatically loads installed OpenFX plug-ins such as those from RE:Vision Effects and BorisFX.

 - On macOS, these plug-ins are installed in